 East Beach

-There are plenty of picnic tables along the shore and a large parking lot, fire pits, and accessible vault toilets.
+There are plenty of picnic tables along the shore, plus a large parking lot, fire pits, and accessible vault toilets.
 While this is a large area, you should plan to arrive early in the day if you hope to snag a spot!

 La Poel